 South River is a medium-sized borough located in the state of New Jersey.
 With a population of 16,399 people and three constituent neighborhoods, South River is the 123rd largest community in New Jersey.

-South River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, South River is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in South River who work in office and administrative support (15.25%), management occupations (7.50%), and sales jobs (7.30%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, South River is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, South River is a borough of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in South River who work in office and administrative support (15.17%), sales jobs (7.65%), and management occupations (6.26%).

-South River is a very ethnically-diverse borough.
+South River is an extremely ethnically-diverse borough.
 The people who call South River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South River residents report their race to be White, followed by Black or African-American.
 South River also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.07% of the borough’s residents.
-Important ancestries of people in South River include Italian, Irish, Portuguese, and German.
+People of Hispanic or Latino origin account for 23.90% of the borough’s residents.
+Important ancestries of people in South River include Polish, Portuguese, Irish, and German.

 The most common language spoken in South River is English.
 Other important languages spoken here include Spanish and Portuguese.